rajendra627/k8s-bootcamp/bootcamp/day1/exercise1.md

 ./create_secrets.sh

-#2) do a dry run install to make sure everything is ok
+#2) do a dry run install to make sure everything is ok.
-helm install --dry-run architech/todo-app
+helm install --dry-run --debug architech/todo-app

 #3) install the todo-app
-helm install architech/todo-app
+helm install --namespace todo-app architech/todo-app

 #check that the app has been deployed.
 You should see the todo-app has been deployed.
 helm ls